 Choose Carnival Cruise Vacation Protection if:

-- You want a simple, cruise-specific plan added directly during booking
+- You are ok with a simple, cruise-specific plan added directly during booking

 - Cancel For Any Reason coverage, minus add-ons, matters to you